JannisBittlmayer/bar-bot/README.md

-# Ordering system using CPEE, REST and Discord
+# An ordering system using CPEE, REST and Discord

 ## Power to the Process - A modularity-focused ordering system for use with robotic bartenders